-It's unfortunate, but each year many senior citizens are taken advantage of by someone close to them.
-Elder financial abuse is the exploitation of an elderly person's trust when someone else steps in to help with paying their bills and managing that person's finances.
+It’s unfortunate, but each year many senior citizens are taken advantage of by someone close to them.
+Elder financial abuse is the exploitation of an elderly person’s trust when someone else steps in to help with paying their bills and managing their finances.
 Signs of potential abuse occur when bills go unpaid and money is missing from financial accounts.
 If you suspect that such abuse has happened to you or someone you know, please refer to the link below for assistance.

 DHS Officials Issue Warning About Scams Targeting Senior Citizens

 WASHINGTON: U.S. Immigration and Customs Enforcement (ICE) and U.S. Customs and Border Protection (CBP) officials issued a recent warning about a scheme that conned dozens of elderly U.S. citizens into being unwitting drug mules to countries with severe penalties for drug-related charges, like Australia and New Zealand.
 The announcement was made by A. Scott Brown, Acting Assistant Director of Investigative Programs for ICE’s Homeland Security Investigations (HSI), during a hearing before the Senate Special Committee on Aging.